loshz/factorio-aws/README.md

 ### Factorio
 By default, the server will create a new save file and randomly generated map on startup.
 Optionally, you can configure these settings by uploading the following files to your S3 bucket and they'll be used by the server automatically.
+> **Note**: if you are using version >= 2.0, new saves will automatically create a Space Age save.
+You can disable this via the mods file.

 To use a previous save, upload the zip file to:
 ```